hankai17/quic-fiber/README.md

 # quic-fiber
   A QUIC implementation in C++11 coroutine.
 This project using [my_sylar](https://github.com/hankai17/my_sylar) lib and refering [quic-go](https://github.com/lucas-clemente/quic-go).
-This project is a toy version for verifying tcp transfer control etc. There is no license for this project.
+And this is a toy version for verifying tcp transfer control etc. There is no license for this project.
 If you have any questions or interest in this project, you are very welcome to submit issue and pr.

 # Done